Next-generation Just-In-Time Supply to Production

 A production supermarket allows for a secondary storage location close to the production line, which provides more flexibility and agility.
 The advantage is that no unneeded material is stored in the supermarket if there is no demand on the production line.

 With integration into SAP S/4HANA inventory management and SAP Extended Warehouse Management (SAP EWM), tasks can now be created directly in SAP EWM embedded in SAP S/4HANA.

 The process is tightly integrated: The JIT call status reflects the warehouse status so that, e.g., changing a JIT call is not possible after starting the picking process.
-In SAP EWM, a new stock type SJIT was introduced exclusively for the JIT process, and new warehouse process types.
-This new stock type and the new warehouse process types provide more flexible warehouse processes for JIT call components and modules.
+In SAP EWM, a new document type SJIT was introduced exclusively for the JIT process.
+This provides more flexible warehouse processes for JIT call components and modules.

 External replenishment from suppliers is done using SAP Transportation Management combined with advanced shipping and receiving in SAP EWM for inbound goods processing.

 In case you want to send the JIT calls to multiple message partners, communication groups can be set up that are a combination of supplier and subsequent message partners (e.g. carriers).
 These communication groups are assigned to control cycles for external replenishment.